ibm-cloud-docs/power-iaas/getting-started-PER.md

 Your existing {{site.data.keyword.powerSys_notm}} workspaces continue to support Cloud Connection and VPNaaS.

-The existing connections continue to use ASR1K routers.
-When you migrate to PER, you can use ASK9k routers.
+The existing non PER workspace (non PER connections) continue to use existing routers.
+When you migrate to a PER enable workspace, you can get to use the high performance routers.

 ## Creating a PER workspace
 {: create-per-workspace}